iyevenko/Knowledge-Repo/Control Theory/Model Predictive Control/Model Predictive Control: Dynamic Models.md

 ---
-description: This note discusses the dynamic models used in Model Predictive Control (MPC) and the state estimation problem, including joint density, linear transformation, conditional density, and information increase.
+description: This note discusses the dynamic models used in Model Predictive Control (MPC) and the state estimation problem, as well as provides an overview of MPC and its implementation for target tracking problems using the Casadi framework and MATLAB simulation environment.
 ---
 # Model Predictive Control: Dynamic Models and State Estimation